 Green Demolition of the Old Terminal B

-Demolition of the old Terminal B will make way for overnight airplane parking.
-In keeping with environmental stewardship, the airport, during the demolition is recycling wire, copper piping, glass, concrete, steel and even old electrical panels, which are being stored to be used as replacement parts in case of future need.
+Demolition of the old Terminal B made way for overnight airplane parking.
+In keeping with environmental stewardship, for the demolition, the airport recycled wire, copper piping, glass, concrete, steel and even old electrical panels for replacement parts in case of future need.

 Projects with this symbol were paid in part or in full with the 2009 Recovery and Reinvestment Act Stimulus